-MIRAMICHI & FREDERICTON.

-The Subscriber desires to tender his unfeigned thanks, for the very liberal share of public patronage, which he enjoyed during the many years he acted as Courier and Stage Driver, between Chatham and Bathurst; and begs most respectfully to announce, that having again contracted for the conveyance of H. M. Mails, he will run a be drawn by strong, swift Horses, is easy and commodious, and will travel at the rate of 6 miles an hour.
-These advantages-together with his assurance, that no exertion or expense, that may contribute to the comfort or accom-modation of Travellers-shall be wanting on his part, encourages the subscriber, to solicit, most humbly-but confidently-a renewal of the support which he had wont to enjoy.
+BETWEEN MIRAMICHI & FREDERICTON.
+The Subscriber desires to tender his unfeign-ed thanks, for the very liberal share of public patronage, which he enjoyed during the many years he acted as Courier and Stage Driver, between Chatham and Bathurst; and begs most respectfully to announce, that having again contracted for the conveyance of H. M. Mails, he will run a he will run a